SUSTAINABLE SLOPES

 You’ll notice carbon offsetting is one part of our multi-pronged approach.
 We know this isn’t a long-term solution and overtime the native trees we plant will begin to sequester carbon, taking over from the credits we purchase.
 Our most important focus is ensuring we’re doing all we can to minimise our emissions through our carbon reduction initiatives.

-To move towards our goal, we are committed to taking advantage of the very best technology available in the industry and this season we will be trialing a Diesel-Electric Groomer at NZSki.
+To move towards our goal, we are committed to taking advantage of the very best technology available in the industry.
+Investigating and trialling any new technology is a big part of reaching carbon neutral by 2030.

-We are always working to do more, but we think this is a pretty good start as we begin our decarbonisation journey.
-We will continue to keep you posted on our progress.
+We are always working to do more, but we think this is a pretty good start on our decarbonisation journey.

 A SAFE PLACE TO LAND